Nude recreation: Volleyball

 Naturists/nudists were early adopters of volleyball shortly after its invention in the late 19th century.
 Records of regular games in clubs can be found as early as the 1920s.
 Given the outdoor nature of nudism/naturism a beach version of volleyball was naturally adopted.
 By the 1960s, a volleyball court could be found in almost all nudist/naturist clubs.

 Volleyball was perfect for naturism/nudism since most clubs were small and a volleyball court didn't require much space but involved many people.
 The game was also inclusive in that it supported varying levels of athleticism and did not require much equipment.
 But most importantly, it was ideal for nude play since there was no need for a team uniform or protective equipment.

 A large (over 70 teams) nude volleyball tournament has been held each fall since 1971 at White Thorn Lodge in western Pennsylvania and several smaller tournaments occur each year in the United States.

+Pro Wrestling

+Erotic professional wrestling promotions such as the Naked Women's Wrestling League showcased nude females performing mock combat matches for titillation.
+The NWWL broadcast shows around the world, and its wrestlers were featured in magazines such as Penthouse, Playboy, and Maxim.